autobotsUW/ADAS-on-Treadmill-2024/Treadmill/README.md

 To start the treadmill, set P65 to 97, and 0 to stop it.
 To adjust speed, set parameter P61 to between 0 and 600.

-## Programm:
+## Program:
-The programm create a tkinter windows to control in speed the treadmill.
+The program create a tkinter windows to control in speed the treadmill.
 It use Selinum to connect at the pages, to complet the form and send the value.
 Speed is modify by a frequency (if you want 12.3Hz you send 123 at parameter 61).